 In an academic project, the brief or the design problem (the detail and type of project you are supposed to design) can be fictional or live, and the designing will be done for execution as close and possible, but you will not actually build it.
 Whereas in a live project in any office or firm, you will actually build what you will design or draft.
 So the idea of this “professional internship” is to introduce you to the complexities involved in the execution of any live project, which you might be unaware of during the academic project.

 Appropriate time for internship

-For summer or winter internship, any student of a first year to a final year can pursue internship, but offices prefer taking interns who have done at least four semesters of undergraduate studies.
+For summer or winter internship, any student of the first year or final year can pursue an internship, but offices prefer taking interns who have done at least four semesters of undergraduate studies.

-For semester internship, the institute decides in which semester their enrolled students will go for internship, but usually they are allocated for semesters of fourth or final year.
+For semester internship, the institute decides in which semester their enrolled students will go for an internship, but usually, they are allocated for semesters of fourth or final year.

 The bigger question is, how do I apply for an Internship?

 First and foremost, you have to develop two very important components of your application.
 First is your CV or resume, and second is a portfolio.
 The latter holds more importance than the former.
 I think developing a CV or resume is not a problem, but the trickier part is making a Portfolio.